Nuitka/Nuitka/README.rst

 Exception Block Inlining
 ------------------------

-With the exception propagation it is then possible to transform this code:
+With the exception propagation it is then becomes possible to transform this
+code:

 .. code-block:: python